RGSS Faculty & Staff

 - Check out our Spotify playlist for our course read, Sarah Smarsh, She Come By It Natural: Dolly Parton and the Women Who Lived Her Songs (2020)

 My research interests include the history and culture of Japan, the anthropology of sport, the anthropology of science, gender studies, feminist theory, historical anthropology, mass/popular culture, theories of embodiment, urban anthropology, and visual culture.
 Most of my fieldwork has focused on cultures of sport in Japan and while I study and teach about all kinds of sport, football (soccer) is my ultimate passion.
-I am currently working to complete a book manuscript about soccer, corporate sport, the recession of the 1990s, and national identity in Japan, which is tentatively titled Fields for the Future: Soccer and Citizens in Japan at the Turn of the 21st Century.
-More locally, I’ve become interested in the issue of homelessness, particularly here in my hometown of Indianapolis, and hope to create a course and a research project focused on homeless individuals and their lives.
+I continue to work on my primary project about soccer, corporate sport, the recession of the 1990s, and national identity in Japan, but have also written recently about the new professional women’s soccer league in Japan and the history of women’s professional soccer/football globally; I’m also interested in issues related to trans* athletes in Japan and the U.S.

 Dr. Gabbard is the full time faculty member in Department of Race, Gender, and Sexuality Studies.
 She is a proud Butler alumnus (’05) where she received a B.A. in Political Science.
 She worked as a community organizer, political consultant, and communications director for progressive social justice movements for five years in Philadelphia and throughout California, before returning to academia.
 Dr. Gabbard received an M.A. in Women’s, Gender, and Sexuality Studies (WGSS) from the University of Cincinnati.
 She then attended THE Ohio State University where she received her PhD in WGSS.